-Once materials are complete, presenters will need to upload their poster to the OSF Meeting site.
-To upload your poster, send an email to REACHOUTForum2024poster@osf.io from the email account you would like used with OSF.
+Once poster materials are complete, presenters will need to upload their poster to the OSF Meeting site.
+To upload your poster, send an email to REACHOUT2025-poster@osf.io from the email account you would like used with OSF.
 The format of the email should be as follows:

-- Subject: Poster title

-- Message body: Poster abstract

-- Attachment: Your presentation file (e.g., PowerPoint, PDF, etc.)
+- Subject: Poster title (Please use complete title on poster) - Message body: Poster abstract text - Attachment: Your presentation file (e.g., PowerPoint, PDF)

 OSF will follow up by sending a permanent identifier that others can use to cite your work.
 You will also be able to login to OSF and make changes to your submission if necessary.
-Learn more with this Help Guide on Submitting to an OSF Meeting.
+For more information on OSF, review these helpful tips and tricks.